Short-Term Turbulence Prediction for Seeing Using Machine Learning: Posterior predictive distributions from GP

 \section{Posterior predictive distributions from GP}

-Figure~\ref{fig:2015} presents the uncalibrated posterior predictive distributions for the same case studies discussed in Section \ref{sec:cs}, illustrating the uncertainty representation of the GP model.
-In both figures, the red dashed line represents the posterior mean, while the small red dotted lines denote the 95\% confidence interval (CI).
-The probability density is estimated from 5000 posterior samples, each corresponding to a plausible future realization consistent with the model’s learned distribution.
+Figure~\ref{fig:gp_samples} presents the uncalibrated posterior predictive distributions from the GP model for the same case studies discussed in Section~\ref{sec:cs}.
+These plots illustrate the uncertainty representation produced by the GP and provide a direct comparison with the \textsc{FloTS} predictive densities shown in Figure~\ref{fig:cs}.

-As expected under the GP’s Gaussian assumptions, the majority of these samples (approximately 95\%) lie within the 95\% CI, confirming that the model’s uncertainty estimates are statistically well calibrated.
+As expected from the GP formulation, the posterior predictive density is smooth and largely determined by the predictive mean and covariance.
+The sampled trajectories are therefore distributed around the posterior mean according to the Gaussian uncertainty structure of the model.
+This provides an interpretable representation of uncertainty, but it also limits the range of shapes that the predictive distribution can express.

-The corresponding probability density therefore appears smooth and relatively uniform, reflecting the Gaussian structure imposed by the GP.
-In contrast to the \textsc{FloTS}, the density map does not exhibit strong local variations or fine-scale structures, as the predictive distribution is fully determined by its mean and covariance.
-This behavior highlights the \textsc{FloTS} model’s ability to capture complex, data-driven uncertainty structures that extend beyond the constraints of Gaussian-based models.
+In comparison with \textsc{FloTS}, the GP density maps exhibit less local structure and cannot easily represent asymmetric or more complex non-Gaussian uncertainty patterns.
+This difference is particularly visible in the more variable case studies, where the future seeing evolution is not simply a smooth continuation of the input sequence.
+These posterior predictive plots therefore highlight the complementary behavior of the GP and \textsc{FloTS}: the GP provides a smooth Gaussian uncertainty estimate, while \textsc{FloTS} can represent more flexible, data-driven predictive densities.